Review of Llano River Golf Course in Llano

 The back nine is very traditional with nothing really unusual or exciting.
 The holes are straight and "what you see is what you get."
-Most of the holes are side-by-side so keep an eye out for fellow golfers who think taking your fairway may be a better approach to the green - seems that I am typically one of those guys but it's because I spray it bad!
+Most of the holes are side-by-side so keep an eye out for fellow golfers who think taking your fairway may be a better approach to the green - seems that I am typically one of those guys but it's because I spray the ball!
 The back is a little longer than the front but still short at 2294 to 3198 yards but plays easier because of no elevation changes and if you survive the first three holes and can hit the ball straight, you're likely to have a very good round on this nine.

 A couple of holes that we liked on the back included:

-When we played in May after some significant rains, the fairways were ok but had lots of fire ants to watch out for and some bare spots.
-Trees line all of the fairways and they range from sparse and easy to chip back to the fairway to thick and dense ball eaters.
+When we played in May the fairways were ok but had some bare and a mixture of grasses and weeds Trees line all of the fairways and they range from sparse and easy to chip back to the fairway to thick and dense ball eaters.
 Some of the fairways are pretty tight and you might want to keep the big dog in the bag.
 The rough can be pretty rough and a mixture of grass and dirt and weeds - when we played it was thick and challenging.

 The greens at Llano River Golf Club are going to cause you some challenges.
-They range from small to about average and they are a variety of interesting shapes and pin placement can be a killer thanks to slope, contour, and undulation!
+They range from small to about average and they are a variety of interesting shapes - pin placement can be a killer thanks to slope, contour, and undulation!
 A lot of the greens on the back are elevated and because of the size may be hard to hold.
-They were running at a good speed and run true if you can read the breaks .
-The greens were in pretty good condition - a few had some damage but nothing that impacts your putting.
+They were running at a good speed and ran true if you can read the breaks.
+The greens were in pretty good condition - most of the greens had some damage around the perimeter but nothing that impacts your putting.

 Bottom line - well worth playing and a good value and family friendly.